-- 2.1.
-This data protection information governance framework (the Framework) deals with the roles and responsibilities of believe housing and its employees with regard to the processing of personal data. - 2.2.
+2.1.
+This data protection information governance framework (the Framework) deals with the roles and responsibilities of believe housing and its employees with regard to the processing of personal data.

+- 2.2.
 References to 'you' and 'your' in this Framework refer to employees of the organisation and references to 'we', 'us' or 'our' refer to the organisation itself. - 2.3.
 We process personal data about a range of data subjects, including employees, customers and suppliers.
 We process personal data for a number of purposes including to fulfil our role as a private registered provider of social housing as well as employee administration and the management of the business.
 It is critical to the organisation that we are able to use personal data in this way.
-In order to continue to be able to do so, we must comply with the UK GDPR.

-Our Data Protection Representative is our Data Protection Lead.
-If you have any questions regarding this Framework or questions regarding our data protection obligations, please contact him or in his absence our data protection team.
+In order to continue to be able to do so, we must comply with the UK GDPR. - 2.4.
+Our Data Protection Officer is Ian Dugdale.
+If you have any questions regarding this Framework or questions regarding our data protection obligations, please contact him or in his absence our Data Protection Team.